MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setnoprogresstimeout.md

 ---
 title: bitsadmin setnoprogresstimeout
-description: "Windows Commands topic for **bitsadmin setnoprogresstimeout** - Sets the length of time, in seconds, that the service tries to transfer the file after a transient error occurs." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin setnoprogresstimeout** - Sets the length of time, in seconds, that the service tries to transfer the file after a transient error occurs. ms.custom: na ms.prod: windows-server ms.reviewer: na